How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 To build an innovation ecosystem, start with these steps:

-1. Create a clear purpose, vision and value proposition for the ecosystem, being mindful that it is likely to evolve as more partners come on board.
+1. Create a clear purpose, vision and value proposition, being mindful that it is likely to evolve as more partners come on board.
 You’ll need to have some early ideas to hand, though, before you speak to potential partners.

-2. Map out the first stage of the innovation ecosystem visually, including everyone you need on board in the early stages.
+2. Map out the first stage visually, including everyone you need on board in the early stages.
 Don’t include too many or too few people too soon, though.
 Make it manageable, with enough people to gain early traction.

 3. Speak to the members you think you must have on board from the outset to gain their buy-in and commitment.

-4. Arrange your first innovation ecosystem session.
+4. Arrange your first session.
 This can be an innovation sprint or workshop to collaborate on how you’re going to proceed to create a successful, thriving innovation ecosystem.

 Here at the Big Bang Partnership, we are highly skilled and very experienced when it comes to starting, growing and facilitating innovation ecosystems.